johnpapa/react-book-repo/redux/add-redux-to-react.md

 ### Expose the store via a provider

-Next step is to wire everything up so we need to go to our `index.js` file and import our store expose it using a provider.
+Next step is to wire everything up so we need to go to our `index.js` file and import our store and expose it using a provider.
 We need to perform the following steps:

-- import `createStore` and invoke it to create a store instance
+* import `createStore` and invoke it to create a store instance
-- add the store to a Provider
+* add the store to a Provider

 First thing we do is therefore: